 Students who conduct undergraduate research develop skills in oral presentation, especially when they get the opportunity to participate in research conferences.
 At Meredith, we have our own research symposium, called Celebrating Student Achievement Day (CSA Day).

 CSA Day is a day-long annual celebration of student achievement that includes research presentations, posters, performances, creative projects, awards, exhibits, and more.
-This year, the conference will take place on April 7th as a hybrid conference.
-This means all presentations will be made available after the in-person event through the Celebrating Student Achievement YouTube Channel.
+Watch highlights from this year’s event and check out the CSA Day YouTube channel to view 2023 presentations.

 At Meredith, we’ve provided students with thousands of dollars in grants over the years to support both their research on campus and student travel for presenting their research all over the U.S. We also award funds for summer research.